moonbuggy/docker-dnsmasq-updater/README.md

 - Runs on the Docker host OR in a container
 - On load, scans all running containers for a `dnsmasq.updater.enable` label
-- Optionally, on load, scans a specified network for running containers
+- Optionally, on load, scans a specified Docker network for running containers
-- After loading, monitors the Docker socket for containers starting/stopping and optionally connecting/disconnecting to a specified network
+- After loading, monitors the Docker socket for containers starting/stopping and optionally connecting/disconnecting to a specified Docker network
 - Finds any hostnames for containers meeting criteria
 - Updates a remote hosts file
 - Restarts a remote dnsmasq server